Last Updated on by

 Some 401(k) plans are a great deal for employees, while others charge massive fees that can cost hundreds of thousands of dollars in lost earnings.

-Read on to find out how your 401(k) stacks up and how you can optimize your investments for your dream retirement.
+Read on to find out how your 401(k) plan stacks up and how you can optimize your investments for your dream retirement.

 How 401(k) Fees Work